husayt/josediazgonzalez.com/_posts/2009-08-26-autobuilding-your-acos-table-with-plugins.markdown

   layout: post
 ----

 I was fed up with the implementation that is on the Cookbook as far as plugin support goes, so I modified the AuthComponent to recognize things such as controllers/Plugin.Controller/action.
 Worked well enough, except for the fact that this means that my AuthComponent was simply a patch and therefore unlikely to be merged into the core.
 I'm also doing a lot of work with making plugin usage in your application seamless, so I guess it was high-time the Cookbook's implementation kicked it up a notch.
 And since I'm currently idling overnight at JFK (long story :P), here is a present from my delirium to you.
-It's broken in two parts due to encoding issues, but it should be in the same controller.

 I personally have a 'Core' plugin that has a 'DashboardsController' where I place this code, but you can place it in your AppController and run it as you wish: